Albertina Berkenbrock

-Albertina Berkenbrock (11 April 1919 – 15 June 1931) was a Brazilian Roman Catholic from Brazil killed "in defensum castitatis" in 1931 after she refused her attacker's rape attempts.
-Berkenbrock was of German descent both sides and she worked on her farm while also teaching fellow children catechism and attending Mass on a frequent basis.
+Albertina Berkenbrock (11 April 1919 – 15 June 1931) was a Brazilian Catholic girl killed "in defensum castitatis" ("in defence of chastity") in 1931 after she resisted her attacker's rape attempts.
+Berkenbrock was of German descent on both sides and she worked on her farm while also teaching fellow children catechism and attending Mass on a frequent basis.

 Berkenbrock's beatification cause came to fruition with the beatification held on 20 October 2007.

 Life

 Albertina Berkenbrock was born in Imaruí in Brazil on 11 April 1919 to the devout farmers Johann Hermann and Elisabeth Schmöller as one of nine children.
 Her grandparents immigrated from Schöppingen to Brazil and brought with them their three children one of who was Johann Hermann.

 Berkenbrock was baptized on 25 May 1919 and received her Confirmation on 9 March 1925.
 On 16 August 1928 she made her First Communion which was an experience that she herself described as the most beautiful event in her entire life.
 Berkenbrock also fostered a special devotion to the Mother of God and to Aloysius Gonzaga who was the patron saint of São Luís.
 Her teachers praised her morals and her generous nature and she never retaliated against those that teased her or taunted her like her brothers sometimes did as siblings do.

 Maneco Palhoça, who worked for her father, tried to rape her on 15 June 1931.
 Berkenbrock searched for a bullock that ran off and came across Maneco who was loading beans into a cart; she asked if he had seen it and so Maneco pointed her in the wrong direction to a wooded area so he could attack her.
-The girl followed his directions and heard twigs cracking believing it was the bullock but was petrified to see Maneco behind her.
-Berkenbrock tried to fight back but her attacker realized that he would fail and she would point him out so grasped her hair and slit her throat with a knife.
+The girl followed his directions and heard twigs cracking, believing it was the bullock, but was petrified to see Maneco behind her.
+Berkenbrock tried to fight back, but her attacker realized that he would fail and she would point him out so grasped her hair and slit her throat with a knife.
 He tried to cover up his crime but was soon arrested after people suspected him; each time Maneco was taken near the girl's corpse the blood from her neck gushed as a sign he was the culprit.
 He confessed to his crime as well as two other previous murders.
 He was tried and convicted in which he was given a life sentence.
 In prison he admitted to his fellow prisoners that he murdered the girl because she resisted his rape attempts.
 Her remains were later relocated in 2002.